campoy/todo/README.md

 ToDo
 ========

+This application has been written for a talk on Go, TDD, and REST APIs.

+The slides for the talk can be seeen [here](http://go-talks.appspot.com/github.com/campoy/todo/talk/talk.slide).

-Go Do It provides a simple task management application.
+TODO provides a simple task management application.

 The purpose of this project is to show how some general techniques can be applied to Go code.